tonybourkesdnpros/Arista_AVD_L5_LabGuide/lab2.md

       - 'borderleaf2-base'
 </pre>

-This data model has two sections: cvp_containers_default cvp_devices_default.
+This data model has two sections: <b>cvp_containers_default</b> and <b>cvp_devices_default</b>.
 The playbook will make sure the containers specified in cvp_containers_default are there, and the playbook will make sure that the configlets listed under cvp_devices_default are attached to the devices (and only those configlets are attached).

 In the terminal window, change the directory to the Advanced-CVP directory and then the Ansible-CVP directory.